Fort Wainwright Alaska

-Fort Wainwright Alaska is a complementary camp to Fairbanks, a more important and large post of Alaska.
+Fort Wainwright is a complementary camp to Fairbanks, a more important and large post of Alaska.
 It is one of the few strategical camps located in the far western state of the United States.

 History